 After checking out this listicle, you’ll realise that you’ll need more than just a couple of nights in New Zealand’s largest city.
 Get out and explore and you’ll see what this city has to offer while staying on budget with our list of free and cheap things to do in Auckland.

-1. Coast to coast walk
+1. Coast to Coast walk

-Want to see the best of central Auckland by foot?
+Want to see the best of central Auckland on foot?
 The coast to coast walk encapsulates parks and the volcanic cones of Mt Eden and One Tree Hill, offering picture-perfect views of Auckland city.
 If you don’t feel like doing the whole thing, you will get all the major highlights between the Auckland Domain and One Tree Hill.

 Location: Auckland Coast to Coast goes between the Viaduct Harbour in the city centre and Onehunga.